rotki/rotki/docs/api.rst

    :resjsonarr str from_asset: The asset whose price is missing.
    :resjsonarr str to_asset: The asset in which we want the price of from_asset.
    :resjsonarr int time: The timestamp for which the price is missing.
-   :resjosnarr bool reate_limited: True if we couldn't get the price and any of the oracles got rate limited.
+   :resjosnarr bool rate_limited: True if we couldn't get the price and any of the oracles got rate limited.
    :resjson list missing_acquisitions: A list that contains entries of missing acquisitions found during PnL reporting.
    :resjsonarr str asset: The asset that is involved in the event.
    :resjsonarr int time: The timestamp this event took place in.